kowabunga/Restaurant-Server-Order-Input/README.md

 # Restaurant-Server-Order-Input

-Front end of a restaurant application where server's can input customer orders.
+A little program to mimick the front end of a restaurant application where server's can input customer orders and print their bill.

 # What I Learned